mathiasvr/betaflight-deciphered/README.md

 ### `anti_gravity_gain`
 - Default: `5000`
 - Range: `1000` - `30000`
+- BF Configurator: *Anti Gravity: Gain*

+Anti Gravity boosts the I term when fast throttle changes are detected.
+Higher gain values provide stability and better attitude hold when you pump the throttle.

 ### `feedforward_transition`
 - Default: `0`
 - Range: `0` - `100`
+- BF Configurator: *Feedforward transition*

+With this parameter, the Feedforward term can be reduced near the center of the sticks, which results in smoother end of flips and rolls.
+The value represents a point of stick deflection: `0` - stick centered, `100` - full deflection.
+When the stick is above that point, Feedforward is kept constant at its configured value.
+When the stick is positioned below that point, Feedforward is reduced proportionally, reaching `0` at the stick center position.
+Value of `100` gives maximum smoothing effect, while value of `0` keeps the Feedforward fixed at its configured value over the whole stick range.

 ### `acc_limit_yaw`
 - Default: `0`